DataDog/documentation/content/en/logs/explorer/analytics/_index.md

 On top of these aggregates, you can extract the following measures:

 - **count of logs** per group
-- **unique count** of coded values for a query search value per group
+- **count unique of** coded values for a query search value per group
 - **statistical operations** (`min`, `max`, `avg`, and `percentiles`) on numerical values of a query search value per group

 Individual logs with multiple query search values belong to that many aggregates.
 For instance, a log with the `team:sre` and the `team:marketplace` tags are counted once in the `team:sre` aggregate and once in the `team:marketplace` aggregate.